Safeguarding Statement 2022/23

 Which urge all visitors to the school to help us support the safeguarding of all pupils.
 If you have a concern while visiting the school, then it should be reported to the Designated Safeguarding Lead or one of his deputies.
 This can be done directly or through the school office.

 Our Designated Safeguarding Lead (DSL) is Nick Alford (Head Teacher).
-Our Deputy DSLs are Lois Gough and Becky Evans.
+Our Deputy DSLs are Lois Gough and Rebecca Evans.
 The governor responsible for Safeguarding is Amy Bernstone.
-Our Chair of the Governing Body is Carla Coward.
+The chair of the Governing Body is Andrew Goode.